Valencia Fusion Exchange

 Mike Vinezki is a fusion DJ who lives music with intensity and sensitivity, something that can be felt in each of his sessions.
 With over ten years of experience within the scene, his musical identity is born from the intersection of styles such as West Coast Swing, Brazilian Zouk, and ballroom dances, influences that he brings to the booth with naturalness and coherence.
 His sound is characterized by a curated and emotional selection, smooth and sensual, full of vibrant nuances, accents, and contrasts that invite connection and experimentation on the dance floor.
 His sets have traveled to numerous fusion and blues festivals across Europe, creating deep, organic, and memorable atmospheres that accompany and embrace the dance.

-DJ Fer is known for creating rhythmic and enveloping sets that combine electronic and organic sounds from different cultures and corners of the world.
-His musical approach avoids labels and focuses on building coherent sonic journeys, where energy, depth, and connection with the dance floor set the course for each session.
-With a curated and nuanced selection, he alternates expansive moments with more intimate passages, inviting exploration of new textures and emotions through dance.
-His sessions create spaces of encounter where you can let go, listen, and share movement freely and collectively.
+DJ Maria José is a prominent blues dancer and teacher with a background in various dance forms including contemporary dance and contact improvisation.
+Known in her role as a DJ for creating rhythmic and immersive sets that blend electronic and organic sounds drawn from different cultures and corners of the world.
+Her musical approach resists labels and focuses on building coherent sonic journeys, where energy, depth and connection with the dance floor guide each session.
+With a carefully curated and nuanced selection, she alternates expansive moments with more intimate passages, inviting dancers to explore new textures and emotions through movement.
+Her sets create spaces for encounter — to let go, listen, and share movement freely and collectively.

 DJ Joanna (Poland)